Impact of the COVID-19 pandemic on cinema: Festivals

-Some festivals, including Tribeca, SXSW, ReelAbilities, TCM Classic Film Festival, and the Greenwich International Film Festival have created new online programming in lieu of having an in-person festival.
-The 2020 Toronto International Film Festival is also planned to proceed at least partially online; on July 30, TIFF programmers announced a much smaller than normal lineup of feature films that will be screened at drive-in theatre venues and online.
+Some festivals, including Tribeca, SXSW, ReelAbilities, TCM Classic Film Festival, and the Greenwich International Film Festival created new online programming in lieu of having an in-person festival.
+The 2020 Toronto International Film Festival planned to proceed at least partially online; on July 30, TIFF programmers announced a much smaller than normal lineup of feature films that would be screened at drive-in theatre venues and online.

-Within the industry, it is suggested that after the pandemic is contained and major events reschedule, the less-important business events and festivals may be more permanently removed from industry calendars, to allow more important events to happen, because they may be deemed unnecessary if no great effect is felt by their cancellations, and to ease finances of the industry as it enters a recession brought about by coronavirus-caused losses.
+Within the industry, it was suggested at the time that after the pandemic had been contained and major events rescheduled, the less-important business events and festivals might be permanently removed from industry calendars, to allow more important events to happen in an effort to ease finances of the industry as it entered a recession brought about by coronavirus-caused losses.

-The Tribeca Film Festival and YouTube worked with several international partner film festivals to launch We Are One: A Global Film Festival, an international online festival of films screening for free on YouTube between May 29 and June 7.
+The Tribeca Film Festival and YouTube worked with several international partner film festivals to launch We Are One: A Global Film Festival, an international online festival of films screening for free on YouTube between May 29 and June 7, 2020.

-Due to the unprecedented interruption of film productions caused by the pandemic, the Locarno Film Festival in Switzerland has asked directors, including Lucrecia Martel and Lav Diaz, to select films from the festival's 74-year history for a retrospective that will be screened online and in physical locations.
+Due to the unprecedented interruption of film productions caused by the pandemic, the Locarno Film Festival in Switzerland asked directors, including Lucrecia Martel and Lav Diaz, to select films from the festival's 74-year history for a retrospective that were screened online and in physical locations.

 The Toronto International Film Festival announced that it would make "masks optional" once attendees were seated for film screenings.
-The actions were criticized for creating a potential superspreader event as the social nature of the festival could increase the risk for COVID-19 transmission.
+The actions were criticized for creating a potential superspreader event as the social nature of the festival was expected to increase the risk for COVID-19 transmission.
 It reversed the decision within 24 hours, citing a surge of new cases in Ontario.

 The Oceanside International Film Festival screened virtually online in August 2020.

 The Tribeca Film Institute, a fundraising and educational non-profit, suspended operations on September 1, 2020, due to "uncertainties surrounding our new reality."
-The Tribeca Film Festival, which operates under the same parent company, will continue.
+The Tribeca Film Festival, which operates under the same parent company, continued to operate.

 The Horrible Imaginings Film Festival extended their usual three day event to seven days for virtual screenings in 2020.

 The Provincetown International Film Festival and its associated non-profit laid off its newly hired CEO and eight other staff members in 2020 due to the pandemic.

 The San Diego International Film Festival, held in October 2020, screened both online and on drive-in screens.

 In September 2021, it was announced that a person with COVID-19 attended several screenings at the 2021 Toronto International Film Festival.
 Films affected included Dune, Bergman Island and The Humans.

 The San Diego Women's Film Festival held their last event in 2021 and folded into a "Women's Series" at the San Diego International Film Festival due to infrastructure issues created by the impact of the pandemic.